EjiHuang/tos_doctor/README.md

 # tos_doctor
-The game tree of savior automatically detects hp and sp.
-Take medicine automatically when the value is below 70%.
+the game tree of savior automatically detects hp and sp.
+take medicine automatically when the value is below 70%.

 # how to build
 visual studio 2019; wpf .net core 3.1